-We all want healthy looking skin after shaving.
+We all want a smooth, healthy looking face after shaving.

-But all too often your newly-smooth look is ruined by ingrown hairs or razor bumps.
+But all too often your clean-shaven look is ruined by bumps from ingrown hairs.

 They’re red, unsightly and painful, and when they get infected, they can make your life a misery!